Healing Journey of a Wellness Coach

 The Beginning of a Wellness Coach

-After my work visa expired, I traveled around England, Scotland, and Europe before making my way to Scottsdale, Arizona.
-I found work at a high-end restaurant and even did some volunteering at a permaculture garden.
-With a desire to connect more with my health and body, I enrolled in Yoga Teacher Training.
-As I was immersed in various classes, I discovered a Holistic Nutrition Program that was the perfect compliment to my wellness and culinary experience.
+After my work visa expired, I traveled around England, Scotland, and Europe before moving to Scottsdale, Arizona.
+I found work at a high-end restaurant and volunteered at a permaculture garden.
+I wanted to connect more with my health and body, so I enrolled in Yoga Teacher Training.
+As I was immersed in various classes, I discovered a Holistic Nutrition Program that perfectly complemented my wellness and culinary experience.
 In 2009, I started my Wellness Coaching company.
 Before I knew it, I was working full-time as a nutritionist, grocery and local food guide, cooking coach, and personal chef for busy moms, wealthy families, retired athletes, and even celebrities.

 Is Life Better at The Beach?